Samuel Marinus Zwemer: Missiology

-Zwemer's all-encompassing vision of God was the driving force of his missiology: ‘The chief end of missions is not the salvation of men but the glory of God.’
-He sees this grand vision as coming directly from Calvin: ‘God has created the entire world that it should be the theater of his glory by the spread of his Gospel.’
-It was this unshakable belief in the infinite power and supremacy of God that drove Zwemer to the ‘cradle of Islam’ as a demonstration of the ‘Glory of the Impossible’.
+Zwemer's all-encompassing vision of God was the driving force of his missiology: 'The chief end of missions is not the salvation of men but the glory of God.'
+He sees this grand vision as coming directly from Calvin: 'God has created the entire world that it should be the theater of his glory by the spread of his Gospel.'
+It was this unshakable belief in the infinite power and supremacy of God that drove Zwemer to the 'cradle of Islam' as a demonstration of the 'Glory of the Impossible'.
 His confidence of the victory of the Gospel in the Middle East was equally unshakable.
-Still, this missiology of victory is fundamentally shaped by the cross: ‘Christ is a conqueror whose victories have always been won through loss and humiliation and suffering.’
+Still, this missiology of victory is fundamentally shaped by the cross: 'Christ is a conqueror whose victories have always been won through loss and humiliation and suffering.'
 This was hardly academic for Zwemer, since he had lost his brother and two daughters in the field.
-Dr. Lyle Vander Werff describes Zwemer's missiological approach as ‘Christocentric-anthropological’, that is, the Gospel message is the greatest need of the Muslim as opposed to Western Civilization or ‘philanthropic programs of education’.
-Zwemer summarizes his theology of mission: ‘With God’s sovereignty as basis, God’s glory as goal, and God’s will as motive, the missionary enterprise today can face the most difficult of all missionary tasks—the evangelization of the Moslem world.’
+Lyle Vander Werff describes Zwemer's missiological approach as 'Christocentric-anthropological', that is, the Gospel message is the greatest need of the Muslim as opposed to Western Civilization or 'philanthropic programs of education'.
+Zwemer summarizes his theology of mission: 'With God's sovereignty as basis, God's glory as goal, and God's will as motive, the missionary enterprise today can face the most difficult of all missionary tasks—the evangelization of the Moslem world.'

 Ecclesiology

-For Zwemer, the Church was precious because it was indeed ‘the Church of God which He purchased with His own blood.’
+For Zwemer, the Church was precious because it was indeed 'the Church of God which He purchased with His own blood.'
 His view on denominations was ecumenical and generous and far from the parochial tendency occasionally demonstrated in the Reformed tradition.
-The Arabian Board he set up was expressly ‘undenominational.’
+The Arabian Board he set up was expressly 'undenominational.'
 He is able to praise Popes Gregory VII and Innocent III.
 He longed for the day Oriental Orthodox Churches would join in with Muslim evangelism.
-His opening editorial for The Moslem World stated that it aimed ‘to represent no faction or fraction of the Church, but to be broad in the best sense of the word.’
-His slogan was: ‘In essentials it seeks unity, in non-essentials liberty, and in all things charity.’
+His opening editorial for The Moslem World stated that it aimed 'to represent no faction or fraction of the Church, but to be broad in the best sense of the word.'
+His slogan was: 'In essentials it seeks unity, in non-essentials liberty, and in all things charity.'
 Yet, he was clear and precise about what the essentials were.
-Such desire for ecumenism was fed by his all-pervasive passion for mission to Islam: ‘the issues at stake are too vital and the urgency too great for anything but united front.’
+Such desire for ecumenism was fed by his all-pervasive passion for mission to Islam: 'the issues at stake are too vital and the urgency too great for anything but united front.'